 Lisa Tokarz, Wellness/Ayurveda Coach, E-RYT

-Lisa is the Founding Director and Senior Teacher at the Studio.
-She loves an organic Pinot & dark cacao.
-Lisa has been a professional adult educator for over 30 years & after college, she trained & supported upper management & brokers in Investment & Finance during the great Bull Market of the 1990s.
-During that time she became interested in the question of “where true happiness and peace of mind come from.”
+Lisa is the founder and senior teacher at the Studio.
+She loves an organic pinot and dark cacao.
+Lisa has been a professional adult educator for over 30 years and after college, she trained & supported upper management & brokers in investment & finance during the great Bull Market of the 1990s.
+During that time she became interested “where true happiness and peace of mind come from.”
 This hunger for knowledge lead her directly to yoga.
 Her study of yoga, philosophy and dharma began in 1993.
 She retired from corporate life in 1999 to raise a family with her spiritual partner and husband, Drew and began teaching yoga in 2000.

 Over the last 23 years, she has studied with the foremost teachers from around the world, including His Holiness the Dalai Lama.
 She has studied with, and the works of, Geshe Michael Roach, Lama Christie McNally, and Lama Sumati Marut from Yoga Studies Institute in Arizona.
-She completed a 2-year study (100 hours) of the Yoga Sutras, the main book of yoga (2007-09) with her teacher Mira Shani, also a Senior Teacher at the Yoga Studies Institute, and received a certificate for 200 hours of training from Clearlight Yoga Shala’s, Michael Johnson in 2005.
-During the last five years, she has spent 50 hours with the founder of Anusara Yoga, as well as Desiree Rambaugh, Sara Davidson, and Heidi Peters, Anusara-Inspired Teachers.
-Over the last two years enjoyed the inspirational/spiritual teachings of Alan Haras of Hamsa Yoga.
+She completed a 2-year study (100 hours) of the Yoga Sutras, the main book of yoga (2007-09) with her teacher Mira Shani, also a Senior Teacher at the Yoga Studies Institute.
+She received a certificate for 200 hours of training from Clearlight Yoga Shala from Michael Johnson in 2005.
+She has spent 50 hours with the founder of Anusara Yoga, as well as Desiree Rambaugh, Sara Davidson, and Heidi Peters, Anusara-Inspired Teachers.
+She now regularly enjoys the inspirational/spiritual teachings of Alan Haras of Hamsa Yoga.

 Julia became a dedicated yoga student in 2010 while searching for a way to find inner peace.
 She found that yoga not only toned her body, but it also calmed her mind and eased her anxiety.
 Within a few months of attending classes at The Yoga Studio, she knew she wanted to become a certified yoga instructor so she could share the power of yoga with others.